 Day 1 Arrival Baltra airport – Seymour Island

 Upon arrival at Baltra Airport a naturalist guide will meet you and escort you on a short bus ride to the harbor at Baltra.
-By dinghy you will be taken to the yacht.
+By dinghy you will be taken to your Galapagos Cruise.

 North Seymour is an uplifted (different to volcanic origin) island and so is generally flat and strewn with boulders.
 There are good nesting sites here for a large population of magnificent frigate birds.
 Blue-footed boobies perform their courtship dance in the more open areas and swallow-tailed gulls perch on the cliff edges.
 Despite the tremendous surf that can pound the outer shore, sea lions haul out onto the beach and can be found bodysurfing.